Ōmuta, Fukuoka: History

 In 1921 and 1941, mergers with neighboring towns and villages, including Ōmuta, occurred, and in 1941 the city became as large as it is now.
 The 1941 merger was a side effect of World War II: the government led mergers in many places, thinking it would make municipal administration more efficient.
 During the war, Ōmuta was bombed in 1944 and 1945, not only in industrial areas, but also downtown.
 The prisoner-of-war camp "Fukuoka 17", where allied prisoners were forced to work in the mines, was located in the outskirts of the city.

 In 1959, Ōmuta recorded its largest population: 208,877.
 But Japanese industries began to switch from coal to oil.
 Coal mining became less profitable, and many mines were closed, but Miike remained one of the biggest coal mines in Japan until its closure in 1997.
 Many people left the city, since they couldn't find work.
 This had a major effect on the local economy: many downtown shops closed.

-In 1960, the Japanese media observed the Miike dispute which was linked with the reform of the Treaty of Mutual Cooperation and Security between Japan and the United States of America.

-Industry
+Government

+Ōmuta has a mayor-council form of government with a directly elected mayor and a unicameral city council of 23 members. Ōmuta contributes two members to the Fukuoka Prefectural Assembly.
+In terms of national politics, the city is part of the Fukuoka 7th district of the lower house of the Diet of Japan.

+Economy

-For the majority of its past in the modern age, Omuta was a coal mining town.
-However, with the recent closure of the Miike mine, industry has focused elsewhere.
+For most of its history, Ōmuta was a coal town.
+The closure of the Miike mine caused rapid depopulation and redirection of the local economy.
+The economy of Ōmuta is mixed, with agriculture, commercial fishing, commerce, light manufacturing and chemicals.

-Thanks to coal mining, chemical industry was developed.
-Currently, there is movement in the environmental recycling industry, centered on the generation of electricity from waste products.

 Another main industry is aluminium refining.

-Commercial fishing continues out of the port, Kurosaki.